 13/12.Workshop International Food Security: Youth’s Initiatives for Action

 On December 13th the World Youth Forum’s (WYF) pre-forum workshops which were held before the forum’s official inauguration on December 14th, discussed several topics.
 Young people from different countries and backgrounds participated.
 Among these were ‘International Food Security: Youth’s Initiative for Action’, which discussed the right of all people at all times and in any place to have the right to physical, social, and economic access to sufficient, safe, and nutritious food.
+Session of the Union for the Mediterranean - Employment and youth in the Mediterranean region, business development and entrepreneurial skills.

 16 December 2019, Sharm El-Sheikh, Egypt.
 The first Model UfM, which took place at the third edition of the World Youth Forum, engaged over 90 young people of 43 different nationalities from around the globe, allowing them to exchange views and recommend initiatives to decision-makers and influential figures.
 The event was attended by a wide range of participants that debated key topics for their generation around the globe namely employment and climate change, in a simulation of UfM Ministerial Conferences.